cicada-lang/inet-cute/docs/notes/design-of-new-syntax.md

 `--` separates input ports from output ports in the definition.

-Use `!` as postfix to mark the principle port.
+Use `!` as postfix to mark the principal port.

 ```inet
 defnode zero -- return: Nat! end